nikbrunner/scarth-johnson/book_1/04-high-society.md

 The invitation is professionally phrased, but the way he's looking at me makes it clear there's more to it than journalistic interest.
 I should decline—getting personally involved with tomorrow's target is a complication I don't need.
+But there's something about his genuine interest, the way he listens when I speak, that makes me want to say yes despite every professional instinct screaming warnings.

+The pause stretches a moment too long as I wrestle with competing impulses.
+He's waiting for my answer, and I realize that beneath my physical confidence, I'm terrified of navigating a real dinner conversation, of maintaining this persona for an entire evening when I'm already feeling the strain of a few hours.

 "I'd like that very much," I hear myself saying.